Joothis/Quantum-Classical-Neural-Network/README.md

 -   `training_loss.png`: A plot of the training loss over epochs for the hybrid model.
 -   `classical_training_loss.png`: A plot of the training loss over epochs for the classical model.

+## Results

+The hybrid model achieves an accuracy of XX% on the test set, while the classical baseline model achieves an accuracy of YY%.
+The training loss curves show that both models converge, but the hybrid model exhibits [mention any interesting observations, e.g., faster convergence, more stable training, etc.].